 Based in the Green Zone of the landmark National History Museum, the T. Rex Restaurant is a family-friendly eatery that specialises in pizzas, salads, and burgers and chips too.

 They’ve also got a whole host of gluten-free dishes here, and the kid’s set menu features all the classic children’s dishes like fish fingers, chicken nuggets and pizza too.
-The set menu for kids is just £7.50 – and for adults with an alcoholic drink from £22 – so this is a great one to come pre- or-post a visit to the museum.
+The set menu for kids is just £7.50—and for adults with an alcoholic drink from £22—so this is a great one to visit before or after the museum.

 🚇 Nearest station is South Kensington.